Yussuf Poulsen: RB Leipzig

 Poulsen scored seven goals in 32 appearances during the 2015–16 season as RB Leipzig won promotion as runners-up to SC Freiburg.
 On 28 August 2016, he played in RB Leipzig's first Bundesliga match, and in the sixth match of the 2016–17 season, he scored his first Bundesliga goal in a 2–1 victory at home against FC Augsburg on 30 September.
 He finished the 2016–17 season with five goals in 30 appearances.

 Poulsen finished the 2017–18 season five goals in 41 appearances.
 This included one on 14 October 2017 in a 3–2 win at Borussia Dortmund, the hosts' first home defeat in 41 games.

 On 30 March 2019, during a 5–0 win over Hertha BSC, he became the first-ever Leipzig player to score a hat-trick in the Bundesliga and in the process helped the club record its 50th ever win in the competition.
 His treble also took him to 15 league goals for the campaign which meant he became only the third Danish player, after Ebbe Sand and Allan Simonsen to score more than 14 Bundesliga goals in a single season.
 In the same month, he extended his contract by a year to 2022.
-His team were runners-up in the 2019 DFB-Pokal Final; he scored in 3–1 wins in the first round at FC Viktoria Köln and the semi-final at Hamburger SV.
+His team were runners-up in the 2019 DFB-Pokal Final; he scored in 3–1 wins in the first round at Viktoria Köln and the semi-final at Hamburger SV.

-Poulsen became the first Leipzig player to 250 appearances on 24 May 2020, when he scored in a 5–0 win at 1.
-FSV Mainz 05.
+Poulsen became the first Leipzig player to 250 appearances on 24 May 2020, when he scored in a 5–0 win at Mainz 05.
 He was then ruled out for the rest of the season with ankle ligament damage.
 He scored five times on the way to the 2021 DFB-Pokal final, including two in a 4–0 home win over VfL Bochum in the last 16.
-On 28 October 2021, he reached 300 matches in a 2–1 home loss to Club Brugge KV in the Champions League group stage.
+On 28 October 2021, he reached 300 matches in a 2–1 home loss to Club Brugge in the Champions League group stage.